Stochastic leverage effect in high-frequency data: a Fourier based analysis: Finite sample properties of the Fourier estimator of the integrated leverage

-The finite sample properties of the FEV and the FEVV have been analysed in the presence of microstructure noise in \cite{MS08} and \cite{CMS15}, respectively.
-With the aim of defining an estimation of $R_T$ in the presence of microstructure noise, we need to analyse first the finite sample properties of the FEL under microstructure noise contamination.
+The finite sample properties of the FEV and the FEVV have been analyzed in the presence of microstructure noise in \cite{MS08} and \cite{CMS15}, respectively.
+We study in this section the finite sample properties of the FEL.